USAID-OHA-SI/visiblespectrum/README.md

 - **max_level**: An integer representing the maximum area level to retrieve data for.
 - **verbose**: A logical value that controls whether progress messages are printed during data retrieval.

+### In Development:
+- Improve error handling for expected data gaps, such as:
+  - **Namibia**: Missing pediatric (PEDS) data.
+  - Some countries missing data for **ANC tested negative** and **ANC tested positive**.
+- Implement checks to ensure the user's input parameters are valid, and provide suggestions if not.
+- Automatically select and use the most recent available period for all countries.
+- Introduce more robust testing procedures.
+- Draft more detailed vignettes.
+- Fix issues with the **progress bar** not showing up when using package (but functioning when running in RStudio as a script).
+- Resolve Shiny-related issues in the Input Tables vignette (Shiny not functioning as a vignette).
+- Address the warning message regarding **httr** and **progressr** upon loading.
+- Create a standard set of input indicators that would be most useful (there are 27 indicators at present and under the default, they are all being run)

+### Notes:
+- **Eswatini** is listed as **ESW** in the dataset but uses the ISO code **SWZ**.
+- **Namibia** does not have data for the 0-14 age group, which will result in failures when attempting to retrieve it.
+- Several countries do not have data for ANC Positive/ANC Negative even though in the NAOMI UI they are dropdown options.

 ---
 *Disclaimer: The findings, interpretation, and conclusions expressed herein are those of the authors and do not necessarily reflect the views of United States Agency for International Development.
 All errors remain our own.*